hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_product.html.markdown

 ~> **NOTE:** The user or role that uses this resources must have the `cloudformation:GetTemplate` IAM policy permission.
 This policy permission is required when using the `template_physical_id` argument.

+-> A "provisioning artifact" is also referred to as a "version."
+A "distributor" is also referred to as a "vendor."

 ## Example Usage

 ### Basic Usage